joonarafael/visualpathfinder/README.md

 ## General

-This is a visual pathfinder web application, allowing custom user pixelmaps and detailed comparing of different types of pathfinding algorithms.
+This is a visual pathfinder web application, allowing custom user pixel maps and detailed comparing of different types of pathfinding algorithms.
 Included algorithms are Dijkstra, A*, and JPS.

 ## Technical overview

 Application built with TypeScript utilizing the React *framework :)*, running on a Node.js server.
 All application logic is calculated on the client machine to safeguard the server.

+Automatic unittesting enabled by the Jest library, tests cover the core application logic.
+The user interface is not covered by automatic testing.

-When a pathfinding algorithm is run, a simple adjacency list is generated from the 64*64 pixelmap.
+When a pathfinding algorithm is run, a simple adjacency list is generated from the 64*64 pixel map.